 You don't have to put up with this; instead, you get UPS to email you a copy of the waybill/packing slip, fill out a CBSA form at a Customs office that does Low Value Shipments Program clearance, then pick up your package from the UPS site where your package is held.

 I'm terribly sorry for the inconvenience.
-If you're more than 2 weeks away from Passover, we can use another method that's much slower but avoids these fees.
+If you're more than 2 weeks away from Passover, we can use another method that's slower but avoids these fees.

 © Copyright Spiegel-Stein Publishing